benibela/xidel/examples/readme.txt

 This directory contains large examples like bots.

-For single examples see the webpage
+For single line examples see the webpage